-It is understandable that you may be concerned.
 It is true that if other members in your family have had breast cancer, you may be more likely to get it than the average woman your age.
 You should discuss this with your doctor.
 Knowing your medical history, he/she may be able to give you more information about your risk of getting breast cancer.
 He/she can also tell you how often you should have a mammogram.
 Regular mammograms are even more important for women with a family history.